Gerhard Domagk: Cancer therapy

 Since 1936, Domagk also focussed on cancer treatment.
 In 1956, he reported the successful development of an anticancer drug which he designated E-39 (E for ethylenimine quinones).
 He showed that the compound could destroy cancer cells such as Yoshida sarcoma, Ehrlich carcinoma and Crocker sarcoma of mice and the Walker carcinoma of rats.
 He was aware that precision drugs would be required to target specific cancers, as he remarked:In therapy we will have to be satisfied, for the present at least, with a certain equilibrium between body cell and tumorous cell, even if the tumor cannot be completely eliminated.
-We will be satisfied if we ca slow down it growth, in order to preserve the life of a patient longer and under bearable conditions.Although the drug did not find way into prescription treatment of cancer, it was continued to be investigated and several related compounds are still under experimental studies.
+We will be satisfied if we can slow down it growth, in order to preserve the life of a patient longer and under bearable conditions.Although the drug did not find way into prescription treatment of cancer, it was continued to be investigated and several related compounds are still under experimental studies.

 Nobel Prize and issues

 In 1939, Domagk was selected by the Nobel Foundation to receive the Nobel Prize in Physiology or Medicine for the discovery of Prontosil as an antibiotic, the first commercially available drug effective against bacterial infections.
-However, the Nazi Germany banned him from attending the award ceremony.
-This was because Carl von Ossietzky, an outspoken anti-Nazi pacifist, had won the Nobel Peace Prize in 1935, who which had angered the Nazi German government.
+However, the Nazi government banned him from attending the award ceremony.
+This was because Carl von Ossietzky, an outspoken anti-Nazi pacifist, had won the Nobel Peace Prize in 1935, which had angered the Nazi German government.
 Ossietzky was imprisoned and died in a concentration camp.
-In 1937, Adolf Hitler made an official decree that prohibited German nationals to accept the Nobel Prize.
+In 1937 Adolf Hitler made an official decree that prohibited German nationals from accepting Nobel Prizes.

 On 27 October 1939, Domagk received a telegram from the rector of the Karolinska Institute in Stockholm that he was to receive the Nobel Prize.
 He informed the rector of the University of Münster, Walter Mevius, who immediately submitted a petition to the German authorities to allow Domagk to receive the award.
-Domagk himself wrote to the NSDAP Office of the Führer, Hitler's headquarters, that should he be allowed to receive he award, he would donate 100,000 Deutsche Marks for the war cause.
+Domagk himself wrote to the NSDAP Office of the Führer, Hitler's headquarters, that should he be allowed to receive the award, he would donate 100,000 Deutsche Marks for the war cause.
 On 17 November, he was arrested by the Gestapo who detained him for a week.
 He was released when he was verified that he supported the German National Socialism and was politically loyal.
 However, he was informed to communicate with Karolinska Institute only through the government departments such as the Ministry of Education or Foreign Office, and forced to decline the award.
 It was officially announced in Berlin that Domagk had "rather regretfully declined" the award.

 Two years after the end of World War II and the Nazi regime, the Nobel Foundation gave the Nobel medallion and a diploma to Domagk in 1947.
 However, the monetary prize was not given as it was already returned to the foundation.